Web3Auth/web3auth-android-sdk/README.md

 - Add `{YOUR_APP_PACKAGE_NAME}://auth` to **Whitelist URLs**.

-- Copy the project ID for usage later.
+- Copy the Project ID for usage later.

 ### Configure Deep Link

-Open your app's `AndroidManifest.xml` file and add the following permission to your sign-in activity:
+Open your app's `AndroidManifest.xml` file and add the following deep link intent filter to your sign-in activity:

 ```xml
 <intent-filter>